KhumeshSonkar/demo/README.md

 # demo
-it is my first git repository
+This is my first git repository
+Author-Khumesh Sonkar